October 15, 2024

 OKC West

 Feeder Cattle Futures.
-Feeder contracts were lower.
+Feeder contracts were sharply lower.

 The lack of liquidity in the feeder contract provides a perfect environment for prices to move too far in either direction.
 Poor liquidity leads to extreme volatility.
 Overdone directional price movements frequently require corrections and traders sense the vulnerability of the contract that needs to be cash settled but the contract index needs a redo.